bugsnag/bugsnag-ruby/TESTING.md

 RUBY_TEST_VERSION=2.6 RAILS_VERSION=6 docker-compose run ruby-maze-runner features/rails_features/app_version.feature --tags "@rails6"
 ```

 In order to avoid running flakey or unfinished tests, the tag `"not @wip"` can be added to the tags option.
 This is recommended for all CI runs.
-If a tag is already specified, this should be added using the `and` keyword, i.e. `--tags "@rails6 and not @wip"`
+If a tag is already specified, this should be added using the `and` keyword, e.g. `--tags "@rails6 and not @wip"`